smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 Touching anywhere on the screen when a subtle alert is showing will dismiss the alert.
 If the SDL app presenting the alert is not currently the active app, touching inside the subtle alert will open the app.

 Depending on the platform, a subtle alert can have up to two lines of text and up to two soft buttons.

+!!!
+NOTE
+Because `SubtleAlert` is not currently supported in the `ScreenManager`, you need to be careful when setting soft buttons or cancel ids to ensure that they do not conflict with those used by the `ScreenManager`.
+The `ScreenManager` takes soft button ids 0 - 10000 and cancel ids 0 - 10000.
+Ensure that if you use custom RPCs that the soft button ids and cancel ids are outside of this range.
+!!!

 ##### Subtle Alert With No Soft Buttons
 ![Generic - Subtle Alert](assets/Generic_subtleAlert.png)